Brown University Pre-College Summer Program

 SEA is committed to raising the following funds for each student accepted:

-- Balance of scholarship tuition
+- Balance of tuition, room & board

 - $100 towards airfare (if necessary)

-- Application fee for selected students
+- Application fee (if necessary)

 For general inquiries, see the link below.